yzouag/WSSS4LUAD/README.md

 # WSSS4LUAD

+**Important Notice: We have already resumed working on the project on the `dev` branch!
+We have changed the pipeline greatly so please refer to the `dev` branch.
+Anything listed below other than the basic information could only serve as a reference.**

 ## Introduction

 This is a project from the [Grand Challenge Website](https://wsss4luad.grand-challenge.org/WSSS4LUAD/).
 Currently we achieved a mIOU score of `0.7411`, ranked 10 on the test phase [leader board](https://wsss4luad.grand-challenge.org/evaluation/test-phase/leaderboard/) of the challenge submitted with the account shichuanyexi@gmail.com.
 Due to intense coursework during the semester, we expect to give further improvements after the Fall 2021-2022 term (from mid-December to late-January) to a mIOU score above 0.80, this is possible since currently we still have many ideas not implemented.